Bachelor of Dental Surgery with Honours (BDS(Hons))

 Withdrawal from the Programme

-- Candidates whose progress is not satisfactory, based on their mid-year Progress Assessment and supervisor’s report, may be required to withdraw from the Honours programme by Dean of the Faculty of Dentistry.
+- Students whose progress is not satisfactory, based on their academic progress and supervisor’s report, may be required to withdraw from the Honours programme by Dean of the Faculty of Dentistry.

-- When a candidate withdraws from the Honours programme, voluntarily or otherwise, the Dean of the Faculty of Dentistry may recommend that the candidate may proceed to the ordinary degree of Bachelor of Dental Surgery, and determine the papers which shall be credited towards tat degree.
+- When a student withdraws from the Honours programme, voluntarily or otherwise, the Dean of the Faculty of Dentistry may recommend that the student may proceed to the ordinary degree of Bachelor of Dental Surgery, and determine the papers which shall be credited towards that degree.

 Standard of Award of the Degree

 The degree may be awarded with First Class Honours, with Second Class Honours (Division I), with Second Class Honours (Division II), or with Third Class Honours.
-The class of Honours awarded shall be recommended by the Board of Examiners and approved by the Faculty of Dentistry on the performance of the candidate in the Fifth Year papers (DENT 561, 562, 580 and 581.).
+The class of Honours awarded shall be recommended by the Board of Examiners and approved by the Board of Studies for Dentistry on the performance of the student in the Fifth Year papers (DENT 561, DENT 563, DENT 580 and DENT 581).